isomerpages/mindef-sg101/resources/resource-packages/_posts/2024-02-29-post-Resource Page for The Conflict in the Middle East.md

 **Download:**
 <br> [NE Insights on the Conflict in the Middle East](/files/NE_Insights_on_the_Middle_East_Conflict_Updated.pdf)

 ****

+**Listen**:

+<a target="blank" href="https://www.channelnewsasia.com/podcasts/classroom-cce-lessons-difficult-topics-moe-schools-students-heart-matter-podcast-4194666">Heart of the Matter Podcast: How Can Teachers Help Kids Understand Controversial Topics?</a>, Podcast, Channel News Asia, 15 Mar 2024

+****
 **Singapore's Responses to the Conflict**

+<a target="blank" href="https://www.channelnewsasia.com/singapore/singapore-gaza-humanitarian-assistance-rsaf-airdrop-jordan-4196956"> Singapore To Deliver Third Tranche of Humanitarian Aid for Gaza</a>, Channel News Asia, 15 Mar 2024

 <a target="blank" href="https://www.channelnewsasia.com/world/us-urges-israel-let-muslims-worship-al-aqsa-during-ramadan-4157671">Israel's Response to Hamas Attack Has 'Gone Too Far', But Severing Ties Would Not Help Palestinians, Says Singapore</a>, Channel News Asia, 29 Feb 2024